awsdocs/aws-kms-developer-guide/doc_source/policy-conditions.md

 | --- | --- | --- | --- | --- |
 |  `kms:EncryptionContext:context-key`  |  String  | Single\-valued |  `CreateGrant` `Encrypt` `Decrypt` `GenerateDataKey` `GenerateDataKeyPair` `GenerateDataKeyPairWithoutPlaintext` `GenerateDataKeyWithoutPlaintext` `ReEncrypt`  |  Key policies and IAM policies  |

-You can use the `kms:EncryptionContext:context-key` condition key to control access to a [symmetric KMS key](concepts.md#symmetric-cmks) based on the [encryption context](concepts.md#encrypt_context) in a request for a [cryptographic operation](concepts.md#cryptographic-operations)\.
+You can use the `kms:EncryptionContext:context-key` condition key to control access to a [symmetric encryption KMS key](concepts.md#symmetric-cmks) based on the [encryption context](concepts.md#encrypt_context) in a request for a [cryptographic operation](concepts.md#cryptographic-operations)\.
 Use this condition key to evaluate both the key and the value in the encryption context pair\.
 To evaluate only the encryption context keys or require an encryption context regardless of keys or values, use the [kms:EncryptionContextKeys](#conditions-kms-encryption-context-keys) condition key\.

 **Note**
 This condition key is valid in key policy statements and IAM policy statements even though it does not appear in the IAM console or the IAM *Service Authorization Reference*\.
+Condition key values, including the key and value in the encryption context, must conform to the character and encoding rules for AWS KMS key policies\.
+You might not be able to use this condition key to express all valid encryption contexts\.
+For details about key policy document rules, see [Key policy format](key-policy-overview.md#key-policy-format)\.
+For details about IAM policy document rules, see [IAM name requirements](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_iam-quotas.html#reference_iam-quotas-names) in the *IAM User Guide*\.

 You cannot specify an encryption context in a cryptographic operation with an [asymmetric KMS key](symmetric-asymmetric.md#asymmetric-cmks) or an [HMAC KMS key](hmac.md)\.
 Asymmetric algorithms and MAC algorithms do not support an encryption context\.